adithya-s-k/Advance-Attendance-System/README.md

 # Advanced Attendace System

-Current methods of taking Attendace in schools and colleges are inefficient and time consuming.
+Current methods of taking Attendance in schools and colleges are inefficient and time consuming.
-We have come up with a solution which uses facial detection and recognition inorder to give Attendace to the student or employee
+We have come up with a solution which uses facial detection and recognition in order to give Attendance to the student or employee

+We built this project for DotSlash 3.0 Hackathon, [PES University](https://pes.edu)
 ## Installation

 Download the zip file or clone the reposiotry